pablomarin/GPT-Azure-Search-Engine/README.md

 - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.

 5- Install the dependendies on your machine:
 ```
 pip install -r ./requirements.txt
 ```
 6- Edit app/credentials.py with your environment information

-7- Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
+7- Load data into your Search Engine and create the index with AI skills, by running this notebook:<br>
 01-Load-Data-ACogSearch.ipynb

 8- Run 02-Quering-AOpenAI.ipynb  and see queries directly from Azure Cognitive Search and how they compare with enhancing the experience with Azure OpenAI

-9- Go to the App/ folder and click the Deploy to Azure function to deploy the App.
+9- Go to the app/ folder and click the Deploy to Azure function to deploy the App.
 It takes a few minutes.